Sleep in a tactical environment

 The figure below shows how the brain’s biological clock impacts sleep/wake and performance.
 The brain’s clock is programmed to boost alertness during the day and sleepiness during the night.

 The figure below shows what happens on night shift work.
 This clock is slow to adjust and often never adapts to night time operations.
 Soldiers working across the night are trying to stay alert when their brain clock is programmed to sleep.
 During the period from about 0600 to 0800, leaders and Soldiers are especially error-prone.
 After the night shift, Soldiers are trying to sleep when their brain clock is programmed to be awake.
 Their ability to sleep is impaired, resulting in a reduced sleep duration and sleep debt.

 Managing sleep to maintain performance

 Sleep does not have to be taken in one continuous period to be effective.
 It is preferable to give Soldiers uninterrupted sleep time at night when the brain clock is programmed for sleep.
-Two periods that add up to 7–8 hours of sleep also works.
-Naps can compensate for insufficient nighttime sleep.
+But two periods that add up to 7–9 hours of sleep also works.
+Naps can be taken to compensate for insufficient nighttime sleep.

 If sleep must be rationed

 TOP PRIORITY: Leaders making decisions critical to mission success and unit success.

 SECOND PRIORITY: Soldiers who have tedious or sedentary duties such as monitoring equipment for extended periods or guard duty, and those who judge and evaluate information.